 The Sabathé cycle is a cycle for heat engines in which combustion takes place partly at constant pressure and partly at constant volume.

 Comparison of the theoretical cycles of an internal combustion engine.
 Graph analysis and analysis between the diesel cycle, the otto cycle and Sabathé cycle.

 The Atkinson cycle engine is a type of heat engine.
 It works like the Otto cycle but with a small difference that improves performance.

 The most important elements of internal combustion engines.
 Fixed elements: block, cylinder head, crankcase.
 Moving elements: piston, connecting rod, crankshaft and flywheel.

 The piston allows converting a linear movement into a circular movement.
-The pistons have a basic function in alternative engines as diesel cycle as in Otto cycle.
+Pistons play a basic role in both diesel cycle and Otto cycle reciprocating engines.

 A spark plug is an electrical device that fits into the cylinder head of some internal combustion engines and ignites compressed gasoline by means of an electrical spark.

 The displacement of an engine is the volume described by the piston between the bottom dead center and the top dead center.
 The power depends on the displacement.

 The cylinder head serves as a watertight cover for the cylinders.
 It houses all or part of the combustion chamber, except in the case that it is formed in the piston head.